jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 ## There’s a surprising disconnect between confidence and the number of security incidents
 Most view API security as a top cybersecurity concern Despite the number of people who have recently experienced an attack — and dealt with the accompanying costs — most are confident in their ability to secure APIs against current and emerging threats.
 Is this a false sense of security, or have organizations buckled down after previous incidents?
 Only time will tell.
+How seriously does your organization view API security compared to other concerns?
 85% are confident in their in their ability to secure APIs 97% view API security as a cybersecurity concern greater than or relative to others, such as network security and endpoint security.
 40% are unsure that their organization’s investment is enough 45% of people report more than 20% of their cybersecurity budget is dedicated to API security, and 40% are unsure or doubtful that their organization’s investment is enough to cover API security risks, especially in light of new AI projects and AI-enhanced threats.
 40% are unsure their org’s investment is enough to cover API security risks
-How seriously does your organization view API security compared to other concerns?
-![Chart showing how organizations view API security compared to other concerns] TOP
+![Bar chart showing how seriously organizations view API security compared to other concerns.
+85% said it was a top priority, 11% said it was a secondary concern, and 4% said it was not a concern]
+TOP
 PRIORITY
 SECONDARY